 The downside?
 The car is not yours to sell or trade.
 Insurance costs might be higher due to a clause that would pay off the vehicle’s lease contract if the car is destroyed.
 You might be charged at the end of the lease term for added mileage and repairs – which could be significant.
 And if you want to turn in the car before the term is up – plan on paying additional fees.

 Although many dealers or experts use the term “equity” to describe your initial down payment and monthly fees for buying a car, I would humbly disagree with that term, as it implies a car is an investment.
 A car is a tool.
 It depreciates in value as do computers and furniture.
 In the end, you will probably not turn a profit on the sale of your vehicle.

 The “Blue Goose” met its demise long ago.
-I recently bought a truck after considering my own lifestyle, needs and budget.
+I bought a new truck after considering my own lifestyle, needs and budget.
+It’s still going strong after 6 years of driving.
 Whether you finance a new or used car or decide to lease your next vehicle, your choice is right for you.

 Feature image by Alex Iby, unsplash.

 If you liked this post, you may also like: